nazliyusufoglu/airline-passengers-satisfaction-analysis/README.md

 ### ❓ Missing Value Analysis
 - Identification of missing data.
-- Discussion of imputation strategies (median)
+- Discussion of imputation strategies (mean, median or deletion)

 ### 🚨 Outlier Detection
 - Outliers in numerical variables are identified using: